jbsdadilet/androidAppWS/README.md

 15. After everything is set up, go back to the main window and hit the green play button
 16. Android emulator should be all set!

-12a.
 If "/dev/kvm device: permission denied", run sudo setfacl -m u:$USER:rwx /dev/kvm

-12b.
-Restart Android Studios

 # Goal